In my opinion, taking time to learn how to pose, and to use angles in photo shoots can make or break a picture.

 You always want to, especially if it’s a full body shot, stick your leg out.
 Lean backward, and have your hands maybe up or to the side.
 Again with the arms it kind of depends on what kind of picture it is.

 But, leaning back and putting your arms up is definitely going to help you get the length you want.

 And, always make sure if you’re leaning back to tilt your head up.
 Tilt your chin up cause you don’t want to lose your face in picture legs.

-Like, if you’re sitting down, and your legs are closed, and that’s going to be more of a sad like a picture.
+If you’re sitting down, and your legs are closed, and that’s going to be more of a sad picture.

 And then, if your legs are out, obviously that’s more of a happy, expressive moment.
-So no, the mood for the shoot because that is going to depend on where your legs are heavy.
+So, know the mood for the shoot because that is going to depend on where your legs are heavy.
 This one’s kind of weird.